cephcyn/ColorVisionCNN/README.md

 # ColorVisionCNN

-Codebase for exploration of color vision in CNNs.
+Codebase for exploration of color vision in CNNs - written to work in Google Colab.

-Originally written for final project in CSE599B: "AI & The Brain" taught by Prof. Rajesh Rao in 2020AU
+Originally implemented as part of my final project in CSE599B: "AI & The Brain" taught by Prof. Rajesh Rao in 2020AU